daronphang/coding_resources/javascript/angular/fundamentals.md

 </ng-template>
 ```
 ### Binding Custom Properties:
-To allow parent components (external) to bind to a property from another component, need add @Input.
+To allow parent components (external) to bind a value to a property from another component, need add @Input.
 Exposes property to the world.
 ```javascript
 import { Component, OnInit, Input } from 'angular/core';